For the first time in history, retirees are more concerned with living too long than they are about a premature passing.

 Most financial plans focus on AVERAGE returns, instead of ANNUALIZED returns.
 This is critically flawed.

 Doing so as you approach retirement, or begin taking income during retirement, could detrimentally affect your portfolio – causing it to be depleted significantly sooner than you anticipated.
-Consider the difference between the AVERAGE and ANNUALIZED returns as reported for a widely held portfolio holding:
+Consider the difference between the following AVERAGE and ANNUALIZED hypothetical returns:

 Initial Investment: $100,000.